darthwalsh/bin/apps/RocksAreConscious.md

 ## Is Consciousness Just Being Aware of Data?

-**Me:** Obviously a perfect computer simulation of my connectome would experience the same consciousness as meat-me.
-I'm arguing that meat-me's consciousness *is* just being aware of certain data currently presenting in the brain.
+**Me:** Obviously a perfect computer simulation of my connectome would experience the same consciousness as meat-me.[^1] I'm arguing that meat-me's consciousness *is* just being aware of certain data currently presenting in the brain.

 Also — what are the words for sensing remembering something?
 Deciding something?
 Noticing unexpected qualia?
 These seem like senses beyond the traditional five.